This recap has been a long time coming.

 Jack was running Awakned Dynasty with a pair of Kpop C'tans (geddit), 30 (!)
 Flayed Ones, some Tomb Blades for early skirmish, the Wraith Brick, a Destroyer block, and a bunch of other small utility pieces.

-The sin of my first game was playing poorly, the sin of my second was being too timid, the third game was when I felt it all start to come together.
+If the sin of my first game was playing poorly, and the sin of my second was being too timid, the third game was when I felt it all start to come together.
 It wasn't perfect, I left my JPIs off the board and just let them be destroyed, but it was the closest I came all day to putting together a complete game.

 I found a balance between aggression and overextension, dragging Jack's first unit of flayed ones in range to be heroically intervened on as they closed in to eat my scouts.